tillgrallert/p3a6afa20/catch-me-if-you-can.md

 ![Figure: Network of authors with bylines in *al-Ḥaqāʾiq*, *al-Ḥasnāʾ*, *Lughat al-ʿArab* and *al-Muqtabas*](assets/plots/network_oape-authors_2019-09-26.png)

 It is worth going back to the bibliographic metadata, its shortcomings and the resulting consequences for our analysis before looking at this aggregated information.
 For our analysis we are particularly concerned with the number of articles that carried bylines or otherwise easily identifiable authorship information.
-In this regard *al-Ḥaqāʾiq* leads the pack.
+All journals in our corpus, like any other periodical at the time I have seen, seriously violated the relevant Ottoman press codes that required identifiable author information being published alongside each article.[^52] In this regard *al-Ḥaqāʾiq* is the least offending.
 About 42 per cent of all articles (163 of 389) carried authorship information.
 Second is *al-Ḥasnāʾ* with 36 per cent (63 of 173), followed by *Lughat al-ʿArab* with 16 per cent (152 of 939) and *al-Muqtabas* with not even 13 per cent (377 of 2964).
 The picture becomes more favourable for the latter if we look only at longer articles.
 About two fifths of authors outside news and review sections explicitly mentioned an author.
-However, in consequence and due to the heavy weight of *al-Muqtabas*, this means that we can only map 16,91 per cent of the entire network by looking at available bibliographic information alone.
-More than four fifths are hidden from our view. {>>add information on the number of words, which is more meaningful than the number of articles<<}
+However, in consequence and due to the heavy weight of *al-Muqtabas*, this means that we can only map 16,91 per cent of the entire network of articles by looking at available bibliographic information alone. {==More than four fifths are hidden from our view.==}{>>add information on the number of words, which is more meaningful than the number of articles<<}

+[^52]: {==missing footnote==}{>>comment on Ottoman press codes and reference to sources<<}

 We can currently identify only a total of 319 named authors {--in *al-Ḥaqāʾiq*, *al-Ḥasnāʾ*, *Lughat al-ʿArab* and *al-Muqtabas*--}: 139 for *al-Muqtabas*, 103 for *al-Haqāʾiq*, 52 for *Lughat al-ʿArab*, and 42 for *al-Ḥasnāʾ*{-- [See word clouds below].[^5]--}.
 Quite a significant number appear only with their initials, particularly in *al-Ḥaqāʾiq*, and---with the exception of *al-Ḥasnāʾ*---all of them were men.
 The first observation, similar the network of periodicals, is that only a very small number of nodes (14 of 319) are of relative importance, as measured in degree (number of edges connecting to a node) and weight of the edges{-- connecting them to the journals--}.
 In the above network plot, edges were drawn between authors and journals. {>>comment that we are "abusing" network analysis software for plotting a bi-modal network of authors and journals without projection<<} The thickness of the edges and size of nodes are functions of the number of articles carrying the byline of a given author.
 Colours signify the out-degree or the number of journals an author is connected to.
 Authors who published only in a single journal form dense clusters around that periodical's node.
 These are: *al-Ḥaqāʾiq* to the left, *al-Muqtabas* top centre, *Lughat al-ʿArab* bottom centre, and *al-Ḥasnāʾ* to the right.

-{>>add statistics<<}

 If we look at the central nodes of the network more closely, we can observe that only one author published in all four journals: the famous poet Maʿrūf al-Ruṣāfī from Baghdad, who mostly authored *qaṣāʾid* on current political affairs.
 He moved to Istanbul after the Young Turk Revolution, where he worked as an Arabic teacher at the Royal College and at the newspaper *Sabīl al-Rashad*.
 He was elected MP for al-Muthanna (Iraq) in 1912 and 1914.
 After WWI he became a member of the Arab Scientific Academy, established by Muḥammad Kurd ʿAlī in Damascus.[^45] al-Ruṣāfī's close ties to *al-Muqtabas* and Kurd ʿAlī are further evident in the announcement in 1910 for the publication of a first collection of his poems, in which *al-Muqtabas* claimed that he is known among some people as "the poet of *al-Muqtabas*" and---wrongly---that "more than three quarters [of the *qaṣāʾid* therein] had been published in this journal".[^46]

-All other 13 central nodes had bylines in only two out of four journals.
+The other 13 central nodes had bylines in only two out of four journals.
 Only eight of the fourteen authors can be found in international authority files as aggregated in [VIAF (virtual international authority file)](http://viaf.org), which at least means that they have not authored works catalogued in any of the contributing libraries (which, unsurprisingly, have a bias towards the Global North).[^48] Those for whom we have biographic information (employing more traditional close reading of Arabic prospographic literature)[^49] were on average in there mid-thirties during the years under investigation.
 There is a {==surprising==}{>>why?<<} number of Iraqis and a notable absence of Syrians from this network of two Damascene journals and one periodical from Beirut and Baghdad each.
 Among the eleven identifiable authors, there are six Iraqis{-- from Baghdad and Najaf--}: al-Ruṣāfī, al-Dujaylī, al-ʿAmr, al-Karmalī (often writing under the pen name Sātisnā), the two al-Shabībī brothers; three Egyptians: al-Rāfiʿī, Muḥarram and Yakan; and only two Syrians al-Maʿlūf and Ṭabbākh. {==Less surprising is the religious composition: only two of the core nodes were Christians.==}{>>do I need this?
 Well there is an argument as to the dominance of Christian Arabs in the *nahḍa*<<}
 In terms of education and occupations the core nodes are examplary for the bourgeois middle-class intelligentsia of their time: many attended Ottoman state schools in addition to more traditional, religious venues of education; many knew foreign languages in addition to Arabic and Ottoman; some were trained or even taught  abroad in the colonial centres of Paris and London; some served in the Ottoman bureaucracy; some were educators.
 There is also a significant number of poets (7) among the central nodes[^50] and a small number of politicians (MPs).
-The more prolific of them were themselves journalists who at one time or another operated their own periodical(s): al-Ruṣāfī, {--ʿIsā Iskandar--} al-Maʿlūf, al-ʿAmr, Muḥammad Bāqir al-Shabībī, {--Kāẓim--} al-Dujaylī and {--Buṭrus bin Jibrāʾīl Yūsuf ʿAwwād, commonly known as Father Anastās Mārī--} al-Karmalī{-- and writing under  the pen name Sātisnā--}, the publishers of *Lughat al-ʿArab*.
+The more prolific of them were themselves journalists who at one time or another operated their own periodical(s): Maʿrūf al-Ruṣāfī, ʿIsā Iskandar al-Maʿlūf, al-ʿAmr, Muḥammad Bāqir al-Shabībī, Kāẓim al-Dujaylī and {--Buṭrus bin Jibrāʾīl Yūsuf ʿAwwād, commonly known as Father--} Anastās Mārī al-Karmalī{-- and writing under  the pen name Sātisnā--}, the publishers of *Lughat al-ʿArab*.
 Looking at the latter, the importance of *al-Muqtabas* in this small network (and beyond) cannot be overstated: al-Karmalī signed more articles in *al-Muqtabas* than his own journal *Lughat al-ʿArab*.
 The connection to Damascus and Muḥammad Kurd ʿAlī is further evident in four of the central nodes becoming members of the Arab Scientific Academy in Damascus after World War I, whose first president was Kurd ʿAlī himself.[^51]

 Another striking observation is that despite two of the journals in our corpus, *al-Muqtabas* and *al-Ḥaqāʾiq*, were published in the same city, there is only very limited overlap.
 This contradicts the common assumption that due to the very small size of local journalistic circles---in 1912, five monthly journals were published in Damascus and none had a print run of more than a few hundred copies[^47]---there would be a substantial overlap in authorship.